Legal AI With No Cloud Required: A New Standard for Confidentiality

 Seamless Integration With Existing Workflows

-Benefits That Reach Beyond Privacy
+Benefits That Reach Beyond Data Privacy

 - Near-zero latency: Local inference removes round-trip delays to distant data centers, shaving precious seconds off each prompt response—critical during negotiations conducted in real time.